gammapy/gammapy/docs/overview.rst

 What next?
 ----------

-You now have an overview of Gammapy.
+You now have an overview of the Gammapy package.
 We suggest you continue by tring it out, following the instructions in :ref:`install`, :ref:`getting-started` and then the first and second analysis tutorials at :ref:`tutorials`.